TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/07 - Judges/Judges 9/Judges 9.42.md

 ---

-And it came to pass on the morrow, that the people went out into the field; and they told Abimelech.
+It happened on the next day, that the people went out into the field; and they told Abimelech.